jupiterjs/javascriptmvc-site/public/tutorials/getstarted/testing.md

 @page testing Testing Cookbook
 @parent getstarted 1

-JavaScriptMVC puts a tremendous emphasis on testing.
+DoneJS puts a tremendous emphasis on testing.
 It uses [FuncUnit] to provide easy to write functional and unit tests that can be run in the browser or automated!